Wrong Fire Extinguisher Selection in Indian Industries

 • Fire spread

-Water extinguishers should never be used on live electrical fires.
+Water must never be used on energized electrical fires.

-CO₂ extinguishers are frequently installed in offices and storage areas containing paper and furniture.
+CO₂ extinguishers are commonly installed in offices with paper and furniture.

 Why this fails: